Prem547/Prem547/README.md

-- 👋 Hi, I’m @Premkumar Jillela
+- 👋 Hi, I’m @Prem Kumar Jillela
-- 👀 I’m a Data Analyst
+- 👀 I’m a Senior Software Engineer.
-- 🌱 I’m currently working in accenture, Hyd.
+- 🌱 I’m currently working in BMS, Hyd.
-- 💞️ I’m looking to collaborate on Data science Projects
+- 💞️ I’m looking to collaborate on Data science Projects.

 <!---
 Prem547/Prem547 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.